mahilab/Syntacts/cpp.md

 Sequence seq3 = sigA << -1 << sigB; // 1 sec fade/overlay between sigA and sigB, 6 sec sequence
 ```

-- Sequences of Signals can also be concatenated:
+- Sequences can also be concatenated:

 ```cpp
 Sequence seq4 = seq1 << seq2 << seq3; // Sequence of seq1, seq2, and seq3